US STOCKS-Futures dip ahead of data amid Fed uncertainty

 * Hilton Worldwide raises over $2.3 bln in record hotel IPO

-NEW YORK, Dec 12 U.S. stock index futures edged lower on Thursday, setting Wall Street up for a third day of losses, as investors awaited a batch of economic data that may provide clues on how soon the Federal Reserve will start trimming its stimulus efforts.
+NEW YORK, Dec 12 U.S. stock index futures dipped on Thursday, setting Wall Street up for a third day of losses, as investors awaited a batch of economic data that may provide clues on how soon the Federal Reserve will start trimming back its stimulus efforts.

-"Retail sales is important because now the Fed has all the necessary tools to begin tapering.
-If the sales come in much weaker than expected, then that might buy some time," said Peter Cardillo, chief market economist at New York-based Rockwell Global Capital.

-S&P 500 futures fell 1 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures fell 21 points and Nasdaq 100 futures lost 3.25 points.

-Wall Street posted its biggest drop in a month Wednesday as traders took profit after a provisional budget deal out of Washington removed one of the near-term reasons for the Fed to keep up its current pace of economic stimulus.
+* U.S. stocks posted their largest drop in a month Wednesday as traders took profit after a provisional budget deal out of Washington removed one of the near-term reasons for the Fed to keep up its current pace of economic stimulus.
 The central bank's massive bond-buying program has helped prop up the equity market for much of the year.

+* S&P 500 futures fell 2.2 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 34 points and Nasdaq 100 futures lost 3.25 points.

-Global equity markets were weighed by worries over the possibility the U.S. Federal Reserve may scale back stimulus earlier than expected.
-European shares slipped to a two-month low on Thursday.
+* Worries over the possibility of the U.S. Federal Reserve reducing its stimulus efforts sooner than expected weighed on global equities, including European shares which slipped to a two-month low on Thursday.

-Samsung Electronics Co Ltd lost its bid to ban sales of Apple Inc's older iPhone and iPad in South Korea after a court dismissed a lawsuit claiming the U.S. firm had infringed on three of Samsung's mobile patents.
+* Samsung Electronics Co Ltd on Thursday lost its bid to ban sales of Apple Inc's older iPhone and iPad in South Korea after a court dismissed a lawsuit claiming the U.S. firm had infringed on three of Samsung's mobile patents.

 * J&J top stock on S&P 500 after Jefferies raises price target